xcart/xcart-docs/_pages/kb_en/modules/block_user_ip.md

 2. Configure the set of options for your filter:

    * **Condition type** : Select a condition type to distinguish a user (IP address, IP address mask, IP address country, User agent).
-Depending on the type you'll be able to specify:
+Depending on the type selected you will be able to specify:
-     * an exact IP address
+     * an exact IP address;
-     * a mask for a group of IP addresses
+     * a mask for a group of IP addresses;
-     * a country IP addresses belong to
+     * a country to which the IP addresses belong;
-     * user agent pattern
+     * a user agent pattern.

-   * **Filter type** : Choose if you want to give or forbid access to the site for users with the particular condition type.
+   * **Filter type** : Choose whether you want to give or to forbid access to the site for users with the specified condition type.

-   * **Filter range** : Select what part of your store should be inaccessible.
+   * **Filter range** : Select what part of your store site should be inaccessible to the users with the specified condition type.

-   * **Reason** : Specify the reason for applying the limitations if required.
+   * **Reason**  (optional): Specify the reason for applying the limitations.

    Click **Create** to complete the filter creation.

 3. The newly created filter will become available on the **Access filters** page:
     ![buip-access-filters.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-access-filters.png)